Get Started

 Reducing confounding variables requires deliberate design choices before, during, and after your internal linking test.
 Start with control groups: identify pages that won’t receive new links but share similar characteristics with your test pages, letting you separate link effects from site-wide traffic shifts.
 Isolate one variable at a time.
 If you’re testing anchor text optimization, don’t simultaneously adjust link placement or add multiple links to the same target pages.

-Account for temporal factors by running tests long enough to capture weekly patterns and seasonal variations.
-A two-week test that includes a holiday or major news event affecting search behavior may show misleading results.
+Account for temporal factors by running tests long enough to capture weekly patterns and, ideally, seasonal variation.
+A two-week test that happens to include a holiday or major news event affecting search behavior will probably show misleading results.
 Track and document all site-wide changes during your test window: CMS updates, other SEO initiatives, content refreshes on non-test pages, or technical modifications that might influence crawl behavior or rankings.

 Establish statistical baselines using historical performance data before making changes.
 Calculate expected traffic ranges, click-through rates, and ranking distributions so you can distinguish meaningful shifts from normal fluctuations.
 Compare your test pages against both their own history and control group performance.